Carnagion/dissertation/proposal/proposal.typ

 // TODO: Crew scheduling?

-// TODO: Talk about approaches to be used?
+// TODO: Mention COBT and CTOT?

 Prior research into runway sequencing has focused mainly on generating either runway sequences or de-icing schedules only.
 Indeed, there have been few efforts until now to address runway sequencing and de-icing in an integrated fashion.
-Investigating the integrated problem will thus make it possible to gain fundamental insights into its innate characteristcs and inte interactions between runway sequencing and de-icing -- which can then be used as a starting point in further research to design solutions that improve upon the ones implemented in this project.
+Investigating the integrated problem will thus provide more fundamental insights into its innate characteristcs and the interactions between runway sequencing and de-icing -- which can then be used as a starting point in further research to design solutions that improve upon the ones implemented in this project.
 Additionally, it will reveal the potential advantages of integrating them compared to fully decomposed or partially integrated methods.

 // TODO: Talk about approaches used in previous research and cite their papers?